The M-type phospholipase A2 receptor (PLA2R) in the glomerular podocyte has been identified as the major target antigen in deposited immune-complexes.

 Initial manifestations are typically those of nephrotic syndrome (eg, edema, nephrotic-range proteinuria, occasionally microscopic hematuria and hypertension).

 Confirm the diagnosis with renal biopsy and consider associated disorders and causes.

-Treat nephrotic syndrome and treat hypertension initially with angiotensin inhibition.
+Treat symptoms of nephrotic syndrome and treat hypertension initially with angiotensin inhibition.

-Consider immunosuppressive therapy only for patients with idiopathic nephrotic syndrome who are at risk for progression.
+Consider immunosuppressive therapy only for patients with idiopathic membranous nephropathy who are at risk for progression.